 What I have listed below are possible issues that Avoidants may have.
-I do not have any hard data yet to back these up.

 Usually this is caused by an overactive mind that just wont shut off.
 Often a certain part of their day, or worry, will replay over and over like the broken record as described in the Anxiety section.

 Sleep is crucial to your emotional well being.

 This might seem like a very simple thing, but the importance of it should not be under estimated.
 Diet plays a very important role in our well being, just as much as sleep does, if not more.

 Many that have Avoidant Personality Disorder (Avpd) report diets that consist almost entirely of Candy, Chocolate, and Fast Food, with little to no veggies or fruit.

 Many that have Avoidant Personality Disorder (Avpd) report intense nightmares and active dreaming,